Munter/playify/README.md

 playify [my favorite movie title] [peerflix options]
 ```

-Any word prefixed with `-` will be sent as a comman line option to [peerflix](https://github.com/mafintosh/peerflix).
+Any word prefixed with `-` will be sent as a command-line option to [peerflix](https://github.com/mafintosh/peerflix).
 Use `playify -h` to get a list of options.

 License